Are Narcissists Happy With Themselves?

 Happy couples recognize that some conflict is inevitable.
 They aim to compromise with one another and be respectful during challenging times.

-But a narcissist wants power more than connection.
-They don’t want to sacrifice their needs for someone else.
 They also don’t really know how to regulate their emotions when they become upset- instead, they will usually yell, criticize, blame, or withdraw from the conversation altogether.

 Therefore, the same problems often continue resurfacing.
 You might always feel like you’re walking on eggshells.
 The narcissist might always feel like you’re intentionally trying to hurt them.
 This standstill makes it hard for anyone to feel happy.